Britney Spears Wants To Duet With Justin Timberlake

 “Justin Timberlake is very good," she added.

 Oh really?
-We are so here for this.
+So here for this.
 We assume "Cry Me A River" is off the table, though.

 Watch Spears drop the Timberlake bomb in the vide below, around the 4:15 mark.